Kanyorok/Ds-And-Algorithm/Arrays/array_notes.md

 #### Insertion

 It is an operation that involves adding one or more elements into an array.
-This is done based on the specified requirements, which means adding data at beginning, end, or any given index of array.
+This is done based on the specified requirements, which means adding data at beginning, end, or any given index of array. **Time Complexity --> O(n)**
+The time complexity is linear because there is need to shift index of elements after the values are inserted.

 ```
 Algorithm